BenStormer/Orderbook/README.md

 - [x] Integrate main functionality within Python
   - [x] Place market "buy" and "sell" orders
   - [x] Place limit "buy" and "sell" orders
-- [ ] Add tests
+- [x] Add tests for Python version of orderbook
 - [ ] Re-create orderbook in C++ with optimized matching engine
-  - Functionality should be the same as the Python version
+  - General logic should be the same as the Python version
 - [ ] Add tests for C++ version of orderbook